sbearcsiro/switchjdk/README.md

 # Bash profile function to switch JDK versions for Mac users

+This is a Bash profile function called `switchjdk` for Mac users to switch JDK versions on the command line.
+The `switchjdk` function changes `java`, `javac` and other JDK command for the terminal/shell, and subprocesses.
+It does not have an effect on things outside that particular terminal.

+## Rationale

-This is a Bash profile function for Mac users to switch JDK versions on the command line.
-I found myself dissatisfied with both the built-in <code>/usr/libexec/java_home</code> capability, as well as [jenv](https://github.com/gcuisinier/jenv) even though that the is highly refined.
+I found myself dissatisfied with both the built-in `usr/libexec/java_home` capability, as well as [jenv](https://github.com/gcuisinier/jenv) even though that otherwise is highly refined.

 # Installation